viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

   provider_arns = [aws_cognito_user_pool.pool.arn]
 }
 ```
-With this, we gonna have an authorizer associated with our API which can be set as the authorizer of any endpoint of that.
+With this, we going to have an authorizer associated with our API which can be set as the authorizer of any endpoint of that.
 We will reference the id of the authorizer in the http event of serverless function later:
 `$ terraform apply`

 On the Authorizers on AWS Console's Amazon API Gateway, we should see the authorizer created.
-We need it's ID:
+We need its ID:
 ../images/posts/hands-on-aws-agw-terraform-sls-framework-part-3/aws_api_gateway_authorizer_id.png

 Back to Serverless Framework project, in `functions` attribute of `serverless.yml`, we set the authorizer like that: